 A key to understanding how to experience ketosis, is learning the fundamental difference between a low carb diet and a ketogenic diet?

 A ketogenic diet is related to a low-carb diet, the same way second or third cousins are.
 Although there are similarities, a keto diet has a higher level of healthy fats.

 Why choose a diet higher in fat?
 Because a diet that is both low in carbs and higher in fat will produce more ketones.

 A low-carb diet can also help individuals lose weight and gain health benefits.
 However, a low-carb diet may not be low enough in carbs and high enough in fats to produce ketones endogenously (meaning your liver produces the ketones when breaking down the fatty acids).

 I guess right about now you may be wondering what ketosis actually is and if it’s even good to be in a state of ketosis?
 Why is ketosis desirable anyway?
 In order to learn how to experience ketosis, you need to first understand a little about the science behind it.

-Ketosis is, basically, the state of having elevated ketone levels, typically above 0.5 millimole per liter, or mmol/L How a person achieves ketosis and how high their ketone readings are will vary from individual to individual.
+Ketosis is, basically, the state of having elevated ketone levels, typically above 0.5 millimoles per liter, or mmol/L. How a person achieves ketosis and how high their ketone readings are will vary from individual to individual.

-Think of ketosis as jet fuel for the body.
+Think of ketosis as a superior fuel source for the body.
 Our bodies are created to run on either glucose or ketones (sugar or fat).
 This is a natural process and how civilization survived periods of great food shortage.